This site requires a more recent version of Adobe Flash Player to function properly.

 - Colgate partners with dental care professionals to provide oral health education, free samples and dental screenings to children and their families to promote the use of oral care products.
 Initiatives such as inviting dental care professionals to tour Colgate's Global Technology Center have helped build credibility for its toothpaste brands.

 - In Turkey, Colgate's unique "Mom!
-You first" theme based marketing campaign promotes moms in turkey to lead their kids to brush regularly by doing so themselves.
+You first" theme based marketing campaign promotes moms turkey to lead their kids to brush regularly by doing so themselves.
 Colgate's Invisible Nasties campaign reminds shoppers to replace toothbrushes regularly to prevent the building up of visible bacteria.
 These initiatives have helped boost market share.

 Product innovation to drive higher margins and increase sales of premium priced brands